pragya21singh/Machine-Health-Dashboard/README.md

 * Analyse historical sensor trends over time
 * Detect unusual sensor readings using Isolation Forest anomaly detection
 * Visualise anomaly scores using an interactive scatter plot

+## Workflow

+1. The user uploads machine sensor data in CSV format.
+2. The dashboard validates the file structure and numerical readings.
+3. Each machine receives a rule-based risk score.
+4. Machines are classified as Healthy, Warning, or Critical.
+5. The user can adjust risk thresholds from the sidebar.
+6. The dashboard displays rankings, charts, and maintenance recommendations.
+7. Historical sensor data can be analysed over time.
+8. Isolation Forest is used to detect unusual historical readings.
+9. Reports can be downloaded as CSV files.

 ## Technologies Used